httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a Token as input_token, return an ASCII string suitable for use in a HTTP field value.

 0. Convert input_token into a sequence of ASCII characters; if conversion fails, fail serialization.
-1. If the first character of input_token is not ALPHA or "\*", or the remaining portion contains a character not in tchar, ":" or "/", fail serialisation.
+1. If the first character of input_token is not ALPHA or "\*", or the remaining portion contains a character not in tchar, ":" or "/", fail serialization.
 2. Let output be an empty string.
 3. Append input_token to output.
 4. Return output.